-Within the statutory guidance document for RSE and Health Education, the DfE also encourages schools to deliver age-appropriate sex education if they feel their pupils need this information:
+Within the statutory guidance document for RSE and Health Education, the DfE also encourages schools to deliver ageappropriate sex education if they feel their pupils need this information while maintaining age limits on certain topics.
+(DfE guidance 2024)

 "It will be for primary schools to determine whether they need to cover any additional content on sex education to meet the needs of their pupils.
 Many primary schools already choose to teach some aspects of sex education and will continue to do so, although it is not a requirement....